 Be warned: this show is INCREDIBLY graphic and gruesome.
 Flayed skin, lots of blood, piles of corpses, psychological and physical torture, and other forms of disturbing imagery abound in this horrific show.

 The characters, direction, and narrative of Hannibal are all top-notch and award-worthy.
-However, there’s a reason why Hannibal had such a small viewership during its run: it’s difficult to watch at times.
-I watched most of this series peering through my fingers — and often had to take breaks because of how dark it could get.
+However, there’s a reason why Hannibal had such a small viewership during its run: it’s often difficult to watch.
+I viewed most of this series peering through my fingers — and had to take frequent breaks because of how dark it could get.

 3. The X-Files